ewhalenkamp/pokemonapi/README.md

 This API was created on a Java database I used in previous class projects.
 It has routing capabilities to list all Pokémon and basic characteristics about them to render the main list page of my [Pokédex Website](https://github.com/ewhalenkamp/pokedexwebsitev2).
-Additionally, by specifying '?id=INSTANCE_NUMBER' in the url, you can get detailed information about each Pokémon instance (instance number is not necessarily the same as their Pokédex number, because Pokémon of the same form share the same Pokédex number).
+Additionally, by specifying '?id=INSTANCE_NUMBER' in the url, you can get detailed information about each Pokémon instance (instance number is not necessarily the same as their Pokédex number, because different forms of a single Pokémon share the same Pokédex number).

 This project was created in Springboot using JDK 1.8 (since that's the only Java version Heroku's buildpack supports).